Democratic watchman. (Bellefonte, Pa.) 1855-1940, January 01, 1932, Image 4

 er of the regular organization?

-Something might have been accomplished, notwithstanding,
+Something might have been accomplished,

-had it not been for the exaggerated ego of the Governor, himself.
+had it not been for the exaggerated ego of

-Just as was the case in 1926 he took the position that he would cram
+Just as was the case in 1926 he took the position that he would Cram | _ mhe Bellefonte “Morning News”

 his program down the legislative throat.
 It was to be what he sug-

-Harrisburg, were to transform them-
+people to represent them at Harrisburg, were to transform them-

-selves into rubber stamps with which a super mind would make its.
+selves into rubber stamps with which a super mind would make its |

 conceptions law, because it thinks that vox Gifi is vox populi.